lk-geimfari/mimesis/docs/providers.rst

 There are two types of providers:

-- Locale-dependent providers: These providers offer data that is specific to a particular locale/country.
+- Locale-dependent providers (These providers offer data that is specific to a particular locale/country).
-- Locale-independent providers: These providers offer data that is universal and applicable to all countries.
+- Locale-independent providers (These providers offer data that is universal and applicable to all countries).

 Here is an example of a locale-dependent provider: